bionicvisionlab/BionicVisionXR/README.md

 The general project organization is as follows:

-BionicVisionVR: For everything related to the bionic vision simulation
+BionicVisionVR: For everything related to the bionic vision simulation.
+The main requirements of the simulation are the VariableManagerScript and the BackendShaderHandler.
+The VariableManagerScript is a singleton that persists between scenes and keeps track of various simulation parameters.

 Environment: Physical assets used across all experiments in the environment